cyrils/renogy-bt/README.md

 python3 -m pip install -r requirements.txt
 ```

+This library is primarily designed to work with **Raspberry Pi OS**, but should work on any modern Linux platforms.
+Due to incompatibility of underlying `gatt` library, this project is unsupported in Windows/Mac environments.

 ## Data logging

 Supports logging data to local MQTT brokers like [Mosquitto](https://mosquitto.org/) or [Home Assistant](https://www.home-assistant.io/) dashboards.
 You can also log it to third party cloud services like [PVOutput](https://pvoutput.org/).
 See [config.ini](https://github.com/cyrils/renogy-bt1/blob/main/config.ini) for more details.
 Note that free PVOutput accounts have a cap of one request per minute.